Determining the Core Desires of your Target Audience

 He also suggests adding bonus value above the perceived value.
 He suggests 10-20x.
 You’ll get more takers, better reviews and more referrals from Word Of Mouth Advertising.

-Understanding your target audience’s core desires helps you create content that converts, sometimes amazingly well.
+Understanding your core desires of your target audience helps you create content that converts, sometimes amazingly well.
 Catering to those specific needs often supports higher ticket sales.